 This might seem like a waste, but composting the plant presents the danger that a disease will survive the winter in your compost pile.
 Then, it can come back with a vengeance to haunt your garden in later years.

-By now, you have an idea of just how many bacterial, viral, and environmental threats there are to tomato plants.
-Hopefully, taking some of the preventative measures listed here will help to prevent black spots anywhere on your tomato plants.
+Now you have an idea of just how many bacterial, viral, and environmental threats there are to tomato plants.
+Hopefully, taking some of the preventative measures listed here will help to prevent black spots on your tomato plants.

 I hope you found this article helpful – if so, please share it with someone who can use the information.